Cloud303/wafr-remediations/cloudformation/security-tools/cloud303-aws-security-tools.md

 ## Resources Created

-The template creates the following key resources:

-- S3 buckets for CloudTrail and Config logs
+- S3 buckets for logs and findings
-- CloudWatch Log Groups
+- KMS keys for encryption
 - IAM roles and policies
-- KMS keys for encryption
+- CloudWatch log groups and alarms
 - SNS topics for notifications
 - GuardDuty detector
 - Config recorder and delivery channel